h43z/beval/README.md

 flatpak permission-set webextensions beval snap.firefox yes
 ```

-Make sure you set the right path to the `beval-nmh.mjs` nodejs script.
+Make sure you place the `beval-nmh.mjs` nodejs script on your machine and set
+the right path in the native messaging manifest file.

 Every browser profile will spawn its own native messaging host node script and
 creates its own socket file at `/tmp/beval.socket.*`.